Skip to content

 A shell is created lazily on first use and lives for the duration of the app process.
 When a conversation is deleted, its shell is closed.
 Sandbox reset closes every live shell.

 The bash process itself dies with the app — cwd and exported env do not survive.
-The visible transcript of the current chat's session is persisted (capped at roughly 10,000 characters of trimmed output — about a screen and a half of scrollback), so re-opening an old chat after a restart still shows the tail of what was on screen, even though running another command starts a fresh shell.
+The visible transcript of the current chat's session is kept in memory with a hard cap of 500 lines per session, and persisted to the conversation (capped at roughly 10,000 characters of trimmed output — about a screen and a half of scrollback) so re-opening an old chat after a restart still shows the tail of what was on screen, even though running another command starts a fresh shell.
+Persistence is debounced (~500 ms) so rapid output bursts coalesce into a single write rather than thrashing storage.

 Terminal tab session picker